MateuszNad/PSYamahaMusicCast/readme.md

 Whenever there's new version you simply run the command and you can enjoy it.
 Remember, that you may need to close, reopen **PowerShell** session if you have already used module before updating it.

 ## Tip
-Add to your profile default value for parameter DeviceAddress.
+Add to your profile a default value for parameter DeviceAddress.
 It will help you on easier use the functions of PSYamahaMusicCast.

 ```powershell
 $PSDefaultParameterValues.Add("*-Ym*:DeviceAddress", "10.10.0.30")